Spectral properties of relativistic quantum waveguides: A quantitative condition for the existence of bound states

 \section{A quantitative condition for the existence of bound states}

-The goal of this section is to obtain an explicit geometric condition on the curvature of the base curve $\Gamma$ which ensures that the operator $\cD_\Gamma(\eps,m)$ have at least two bound states.
+The goal of this section is to obtain an explicit geometric condition on the curvature of the base curve $\Gamma$ which ensures that the operator $\cD_\Gamma(\eps,m)$ has at least two bound states.

 To state it, whenever $\Gamma$ is of class $C^4$, we introduce the well-known geometric potential (cf.~\cite[Eq.~(3.9)]{ES})

 It depends on the geometry of the waveguide~$\Omega_\eps$ through the curvature~$\kappa$ of the base curve~$\Gamma$, its two derivatives and the radius~$\eps$ of the tubular neighbourhood.